cruise-automation/webviz/README.md

 ## Slack

-We have a [Slack workspace](https://webvizchat.slack.com/) to make it easier to ask questions and chat with other people who use Webviz.
-Please send an email to jp.posma@getcruise.com and david.crawford@getcruise.com so we can invite you.
+We have a [Slack workspace](https://github.com/cruise-automation/webviz/issues/461) to make it easier to ask questions and chat with other people who use Webviz.
+Join using the latest link posted [here](https://github.com/cruise-automation/webviz/issues/461).

 ## Running the static Webviz application